KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

 KeyboardKit helps you create custom keyboards for iOS and iPadOS, using Swift and SwiftUI.

-It extends Apple's native keyboard APIs and provides you with more functionality.
+KeyboardKit extends Apple's native keyboard APIs and provides you with more functionality.

-KeyboardKit lets you create keyboards that mimic the native iOS keyboards in a few lines of code.
-These keyboards can be customized to change input keys, layout, design, behavior etc.
+KeyboardKit lets you create keyboards that mimic native iOS keyboards in a few lines of code.

 <p align="center">
     <img src ="Resources/Demo.gif" width="300" />
 </p>

-KeyboardKit also lets you use completely custom views together with the features that the library provides.
-Most of the library can be used on all major Apple platforms.
+These keyboards can be customized to change input keys, layout, design, behavior etc. You can also use completely custom views.

 KeyboardKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`, although some features are unavailable on some platforms.